simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2018-09-25
+<br />**Date image released:**  1996-03-19
-<br />**This image is owned by:**
-Universe2go.com

-<br />**Title of the image:**  Highlights of the North Autumn Sky
+<br />**Title of the image:**  The Ion Tail of Comet Hyakutake
-<br />**Description for the image:**  What can you see in the night sky this season?
-The featured graphic gives a few highlights for Earth's northern hemisphere.
-Viewed as a clock face centered at the bottom, early (northern) autumn sky events fan out toward the left, while late autumn events are projected toward the right.
-Objects relatively close to Earth are illustrated, in general, as nearer to the cartoon figure with the telescope at the bottom center -- although almost everything pictured can be seen without a telescope.
-As happens during any season, constellations appear the same year to year, and, as usual, the Leonids meteor shower will peak in mid-November.
-Also as usual, the International Space Station (ISS) can be seen, at times, as a bright spot drifting across the sky after sunset.
-Planets visible after sunset this autumn include Jupiter and Mars, and during late autumn, Saturn.
+<br />**Description for the image:**  This picture of Comet Hyakutake was taken on March 14, 1996.
+Structure in the ion tale of Comet Hyakutake is now clearly visible.
+An ion tale forms as a comet nears the Sun.
+Sunlight causes gas and dust to boil off the comet's solid nucleus.
+Charged gas - called ions - are then accelerated away from the Sun by the solar wind - fast moving particles streaming out from the Sun's corona.
+The ion tale will appear blue and glows by fluorescence.
+As Comet Hyakutake gets closer to the Sun during the next month, a dust tail is expected to be visible as well.
+Dust tails shine by light reflected from the Sun.
+Comet tails point away from the Sun, even as a comet moves away from the Sun.
+For observers in the Northern Hemisphere, Comet Hyakutake should appear tonight in the eastern part of the constellation of Virgo and should be about magnitude 2.5.
+The comet will look the most impressive in the darkest skies - in a city you are likely to see only a fuzzy blob!
+Information: The Scale of the Universe Debate in April 1996
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1809/AutumnSky_u2go_5000.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/hyakutake_14Mar_eso_big.gif

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).